 - You may be able to distract yourself by reading, watching television, or doing a relaxing hobby.

-- Ask your doctor about medicine for controlling nausea and vomiting during and after chemotherapy.
+- Ask your doctor about medicine for controlling nausea and vomiting during and after chemo.

 The Chemotherapy and Infection Discussion Guide can help you understand your